 Q: What are the pros and cons of living in Charlotte, NC?

-Living in Charlotte, NC is chock full of pros, from its beautifully mild climate that still goes through four seasons, its fast-growing population and true city feel, strong job market (especially for those in the financial sector), and surplus of fun things to do for kids and couples alike.
+A: Living in Charlotte, NC, is chock full of pros, from its beautifully mild climate that still goes through four seasons, its fast-growing population and true city feel, strong job market (especially for those in the financial sector), and surplus of fun things to do for kids and couples alike.
 On the cons side, those who don’t love the heat may want to stray clear of the hot, muggy summers, while those who hate driving may find the public transit options lacking and have to brave the traffic-prone and sometimes accident-ridden roads

 Cost of Living in Charlotte, NC, vs. the National Average

-A chart showing the cost of living breakdown for Charlotte, NC, versus the national average.
+Cost of living breakdown for Charlotte, NC, versus the national average.

 (Source: payscale.com)